 This peak is not in the book.
 Published July 2019

-This peak is located due west of Center Mountain and the main Beaverhead Range crest.
+This peak is located due west of Center Mountain and the main Beaverhead Mountains Crest.
 It is an impressive summit by any measure and towers over an unnamed lake that forms the headwaters of Bohannon Creek.
 USGS Bohannon Spring

-Geertson Creek [(B)(2)(a) Page 328].
+Geertson Creek [(B)(2)(a) on Page 328].
 Please note that the Geertson Creek access described in the book is still closed across private property.
 Permission to cross the private property must be secured from the landowner.

 Southeast Ridge, Class 2